opensesame-dii/tremor_analysis_python/README.md

 ### Operation
+1. Set up Segment duration, Sampling rate, and Frame range.
 1. Press the browser button in Data I and select the file to be analyzed.
 1. After a few moments, the graph and numbers will appear in a window.
 1. You can also press the `Browse` button on Data2 to load the other data.

+About Frame range, when specifying "X to Y", data between X and Y is used.
+The range starts at 0, and if you want to specify the end of the range, specify " X to -1".
+For example, when using data from 0 to 5999, it will be "0 to 5999" or "0 to -1".
 Switch between Data1 and Data2 in now-showing.
 Select the mode of analysis in the Analysis section and the sensor to be displayed in the Sensor section.
 For more information about modes, [click here](#Modes).

 ## Supported file format